 Such capabilities are generally useful in organisations if used carefully with respect to the right time, place, and application.

 Creative interventions can use knowledge about the arts to inform organisational practices.

 For instance, treating organisational practices as if they were art practices can provide a basis for applying additional knowhow about (customer) communication, which can enables a ‘fresh look’, a new perspective on what is done within the organisation, and, in turn, facilitates organisational change and flexibility.

-In a nutshell, creative interventions increase not only efficiency, motivation and corporate culture by identifying and offers solutions to communication problems (for instance, an artist may come up with the idea of producing a photography documentary of the employees’ work and workplace, to increase motivation, collective responsibility and efficient communication), but also service delivery and product innovation.
+In a nutshell, creative interventions increase not only efficiency, motivation and corporate culture by identifying and offering solutions to communication problems (for instance, an artist may come up with the idea of producing a photography documentary of the employees’ work and workplace, to increase motivation, collective responsibility and efficient communication), but also service delivery and product innovation.

 Undoubtedly, creatives and artists are capable of engaging people’s creativity by interrupting the conventional routines, mindsets and management processes and conversely, by opening space for fresh ways of thinking and acting.